CDC ramps up surveillance at 4 US international airports

 The new requirements could include pre-departure testing closer to the time of a flight, additional post-arrival testing and self-quarantines.

-Cases of the omicron variant have since been reported in more than 20 countries and territories.
+Cases of the omicron variant have been reported in more than 20 countries and territories so far.